Aster family (Asteraceae)

 Cultivation: The preference is full or partial sun, and wet to moist conditions.
 The soil should contain considerable organic material so that it can retain moisture.
 This plant can withstand flooded conditions for short periods of time, but it is not really aquatic.
 The foliage appears to be little bothered by pests and disease.

-Range & Habitat: Common Boneset has been reported from most counties of Illinois, and is fairly common (see Distribution Map).
-However, it appears to be somewhat less common than either Eupatorium serotinum (Late Boneset) and Eupatorium altissimum (Tall Boneset).
+Range & Habitat: The native Common Boneset has been reported from most counties of Illinois, and it is fairly common (see Distribution Map).
+However, this plant appears to be somewhat less common than either Eupatorium serotinum (Late Boneset) and Eupatorium altissimum (Tall Boneset).
 Habitats include openings in floodplain forests, poorly drained areas of black soil prairies, and various kinds of wetlands, including marshes, bogs, fens, seeps, edges of rivers, and sand flats along Lake Michigan.
 This plant also occurs in or near roadside ditches.
 Generally, it doesn't stray far from wetland areas of one kind or another.

 Faunal Associations: The nectar or pollen of the flowers attracts many kinds of insects, including bees, flies, wasps, butterflies, and beetles.
 In particular, many kinds of unusual flies and wasps are attracted to the flowers because of the accessibility of the nectar.
 The caterpillars of various moth species are known to feed on various parts of Common Boneset, including Haploa clymene (Clymene Moth), Phragmatobia lineata (Lined Ruby Tiger Moth), Papaipema cataphracta (Burdock Borer Moth), Schinia trifascia (Three-Lined Flower Moth), Chlorochlamys chloroleucaria (Blackberry Looper Moth), and Semiothisa continuata (Geometrid Moth sp.).
 The small seeds appear to be of little interest to birds and other fauna, although they are occasionally eaten by the Swamp Sparrow.
 Mammalian herbivores display little interest in Common Boneset as a food source because of the bitterness of the foliage.